 For me it feels weird.
 And uncomfortable.

 But I did this exercise once with a 65-year-old man whose parents were both long dead.
 He stuttered for about five minutes, totally unable to utter either of his parents’ first names to the memory-image in his own mind.
 That’s how deep these issues can run.

 You see, when we say Mum and Dad, we’re not addressing a person, we’re addressing a relationship.
 And for the child within us, we’re talking to god — and nobody’s on first name terms with god.

-According to American psychologist Nathaniel Branden, from whom I learnt this exercise, on average 65% of people have one parent disapprove of their being successful; while an incredible 85% have one parent disapprove of their being deeply in love; and half of all people — 50% — have both parents disapprove of their being truly in love.
+What’s more says American psychologist Nathaniel Branden, on average 65% of people have one parent disapprove of their being successful; while an incredible 85% have one parent disapprove of their being deeply in love; and half of all people — 50% — have both parents disapprove of their being truly in love.